4 Science-Backed Tips to Better Manage Genital Herpes Outbreaks

 FemiClear uses a patented formula that creates a product with high antiviral properties.
 “These properties can somewhat decrease and halt the replication of the virus,” Dr. Shepherd explains.
 “And if you can decrease the virulence of the actual virus, then your symptoms will be less.”
 Simply put, FemiClear can help you manage outbreak symptoms so you can go back to being you.

-- Remember that herpes outbreaks get less severe over time.
-This is more of a mental strategy than anything else, but you may find it helpful to remind yourself that your condition will get better as life goes on, not worse.
+- This is more of a mental strategy than anything else, but you may find it helpful to remind yourself that your condition will get better as life goes on, not worse.
 Like many viruses, the initial outbreak is often the most severe — but through the years, outbreaks may become much milder.
 “This is because viruses are virulent when they’re first contracted, but over time, your immune system knows how to suppress it better,” Dr. Shepherd explains.
 “It’s like, ‘Okay, we’ve been through this before.
 We know what to do.’”
 While this may not help you feel better physically during an outbreak, it could help your outlook tremendously — which can bring relief in its own way, too.

 *Independent laboratory test measured the antiviral activity of FemiClear using a suspension time-kill procedure against herpes simplex I & II.
 Not a cure for herpes or a replacement for prescription antiviral medication.